MeilinHuang/Meta-Learning-Management-System/group-code/README.md

 ### Backend

+Windows CMD: use `start-backend.bat`.

+Otherwise, follow the steps below:

 #### Setup

 Perform these steps the first time you clone the repository to set up a virtual environment and install dependencies.